vmware-archive/kubeless/docs/http-triggers.md

 ## Enable TLS

-By default, Kubeless doesn't take care of setting up TLS for its functions.
-You can do it manually by following the [standard procedure](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) of securing ingress.
-There is also a [general guideline](https://docs.bitnami.com/kubernetes/how-to/secure-kubernetes-services-with-ingress-tls-letsencrypt/) to enable TLS for your Kubernetes services using LetsEncrypt and Kube-lego written by Bitnami folks.
+Once you have one of the supported Ingress Controller it is possible to enable TLS using a certificate:

+ - Automatically generated using Let's Encrypt and [cert-manager](https://github.com/jetstack/cert-manager)
+ - Self signed
+ - Provided by a certificate issuer

 ### Using Let’s Encrypt’s CA

-When you have running Kube-lego, you can deploy function and create route with flag `--enableTLSAcme` enabled as below:
+When you have running Kube-lego, you can deploy function and create an HTTP trigger with flag `--enableTLSAcme` enabled as below:

 ```console
 $ kubeless trigger http create get-python --function-name get-python --path get-python --enableTLSAcme